totalspectrum/spin2cpp/docs/basic.md

 next i
 ```

-If the variable given in the loop is not already defined, it is created as a variable shared by all functions in the module.
-This tends to be inefficient, so it is better to explicitly dimension the variable as a local variable rather than letting `for` create it automatically.
+If the variable given in the loop is not already defined, it is created as a local variable (local to the current sub or function, or to the implicit program function for loops outside of any sub or function).

 ### FUNCTION